gravitee-io/gravitee-platform-docs/docs/apim/getting-started/configuration/configure-repositories.md

 ### Index management with ES ILM

-{% hint style="info" %}
-**APIM version compatibility**

-To use the ILM feature, use Gravitee version 3.8.5 (for APIM 3.10.x) or version 3.12.1 of the plugin (for APIM 3.15.x and beyond).
-{% endhint %}

 You can configure Index Lifecycle Management (ILM) policies to automatically manage indices according to your retention requirements.
 For example, you can use ILM to create a new index each day and archive the previous ones.
-Refer to the documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/set-up-lifecycle-policy.html#ilm-create-policy) for more information.
+You can check the documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/set-up-lifecycle-policy.html#ilm-create-policy) for more information.

 By default, the `index_mode` configuration value is `daily`: Gravitee suffixes index names with the date.